m4ttr4ymond/cFS-Receiving-Socket/documentation.md

 ### Format

-The state has a special format (more than just a single file/datas structure), which is as follows:
+All datagrams contain an ID that distinguishes the type of data they contain (state = 1, schedule table = 2, app `.so` = 3, message table = 4), which occupies the first byte of the datagram.
+All other data follows this initial byte.
+The schedule table, app `.so`, and message table only contain their associated files.
+The data in the state datagram has a special format, which is as follows:

 | Data                                         | Size                         |
 | -------------------------------------------- | ---------------------------- |